WimJongeneel/ts-form-validator/README.md

 * **Type safe to reduce bugs and allow easy coding**
 * **Supports the different UI patterns with regards to form validation**

-## Design priciples

-* A validat or is created for a type
-* A validator has a state
-* This state is an immutable data structure
-* This state exposes methods for validating, retrieving and modifing the state

 ## Creating validators

 The `validator` function gets an object with the rules for the fields of the state as an argument.
 Note that the fields are optional, you don't have to define rules for all fields of your form.
 The rules are created with a lambda that gets a `RuleBuilder` as argument and returns a `Rule`.
 Rules can be composed with `and` and `or`.
 Which rules are aliviable on the `RuleBuilder` depends on the type of the field.